 Baños – hearing the name of this town, you might think about hot springs and relaxation.
 Whilst you are not wrong with that assumption, this is the less important face of this city.

-Located four hours in the south of Quito, Baños offers a huge variety of attractions for all.
+Located only four hours on the south of Quito, Baños offers a huge variety of attractions for all.
 Only condition: Don't be afraid of adventures!

 Despite having only around 15,000 inhabitants, this small town is filled with life.
 With unknown roots in pre-colonial Ecuador, it has now developed one of the most popular touristic infrastructures in Ecuador.